Reflect On Your Last Strategy, To Improve Your Next

 - What can I do better next time?

 Now the hard bit - once again write down two things (just two!) that you could have done different to reach your goal - avoid saying anything like 'be more realistic in goal setting'!
 We will deal with pragmatism later (it's important) but for now it's a case of finding tangible solutions to your problems.

-You can do the whole process in around 30 minutes, and you can do it either alone or with your team.
-The purpose isn’t to dwell on past mistakes, it’s to have your previous goals as fresh as possible in your mind as you go into the creation of your new strategic plan.
+You can do the whole process in around 30 minutes, and you can do it either alone or with your team (we recommend getting your team together though).
+The purpose isn't to dwell on past mistakes, it's to have your previous goals as fresh as possible in your mind as you go into the creation of your new strategic plan.

 All done?
 Great, you're all set to start creating your new strategic plan.
 On that note, you'll definitely want to check out our awesome strategic planning mini-series:

 - How to Write a Strategic Plan: The Cascade Model

 - How to Write a Good Vision Statement

 - How to Write KPIs